 It’s easy to see that comics do not enjoy the prestige or financial backing of the fine arts.
 It’s harder to justify why not.
-Many arguments are primarily emotional– where the textbook Art Since 1900 discusses comics with thinly veiled disgust, a cartoonist or publisher can self-righteously argue that art world acceptance is something owed to them.
-Some argue that it’s a matter of different histories.
-The broadsheet ancestor of comics branched off from ‘fine art’ lineage centuries ago, but this ignores their rampant interbreeding for the last forty to fifty years.
-A manifold hypothesis is given by the prolific comics scholar Thierry Groensteen in his book, Un Objet culturel non identifie (An Unindentified Cultural Object, 2006).
+Many arguments are primarily emotional– the textbook Art Since 1900 discusses comics with thinly veiled disgust, and a cartoonist or publisher can self-righteously reply that art world acceptance is something owed to them.
+Some argue that differing treatment is a matter of different histories.
+The broadsheet ancestor of comics branched off from the ‘fine art’ lineage centuries ago, but this ignores the rampant interbreeding of art and comics, and the intersection of their audiences, for the last fifty years.
+An alternative, manifold hypothesis is given by the prolific comics scholar Thierry Groensteen in his book, Un Objet culturel non identifie (An Unindentified Cultural Object, 2006).
 Groensteen proposes five ‘symbolic handicaps’ crucial to the devaluation of comics.
 Beaty offers an aggressive treatment of these in his book Comics Versus Art (2012):

 “First, he argues that comics are a ‘bastard’ genre resulting from the ‘scandalous’ mixture of text and image; second, that they are intrinsically infantile and consumed by adults who are seeking to prolonge their adolescence; third, that comics are associated with one of the most degraded branches of the visual arts, caricature; fourth, that they have not been integrated into the development of the visual arts throughout the course of the twentieth century; and finally, that the images produced in comics do not command attention as a result of their multiplicity and tiny format.”